 Gwillim is a Companion of the Order of the Troubadour and of the Order of Terpsichore, Orders of Honor within the East Kingdom for vocal entertainment and teaching dance and courtly movement, respectively.
 In addition, he is a Companion of the Order of the Silver Crescent and the Order of the Maunche, East Kingdom Orders of High Merit for service and excellence in the arts and sciences, respectively.

 Today, Gwillim lives in the Barony of Endewearde, geographic center of the East Kingdom.
-He has served there as Endewearde’s Chronicler, Seneschal, Captain of the North Tower Archery Company, Endewearde’s First Archer, local dancemaster, bard, event steward, a brewer, a cook, a scribe, and as an artisan of glass and wood.
+He has served there as Endewearde’s Chronicler, Seneschal, Captain of the North Tower Archery Company, Endewearde’s First Archer, local dancemaster, bard, event steward, a brewer, a cook, a scribe, a forester, and as an artisan of glass and wood.
 Most recently, Gwillim was appointed as Endewearde’s Minister of Arts and Sciences, an office he still holds to this day.